kartonfarkas/api_docs/source/suite/external_events/external_event_use.rst

 Listing All Usages of an External Event
 =======================================

-Lists the IDs of the programs started and the emails sent by triggering a specific external event.
+Lists the IDs of the programs which would be started and the emails which would be sent by triggering a specific external event.
+The result is a program ID and possibly more than one email ID.

+.. note:: Programs and emails must be launched in Suite.

 Endpoint
 --------